3mcd/javelin/docs-src/content/ecs/components.md

 })
 ```

-or you can specify the pool size for a single component type when registering the it with `world.registerComponentType`
+Or, you can specify the pool size for a single component type when registering the it with `world.registerComponentType`:

 ```typescript
 world.registerComponentType(Position, 10000)